upbound/up/docs/commands.md

       acquired session token will be stored in `~/.up/config.json`.
 Interactive input is disabled if stdin is not an interactive terminal.
 - `logout`
+    - Flags:
+       - `-a,--account = STRING` (Env: `UP_ACCOUNT`): Account with which to
+          perform the specified command.
+Can be either an organization or a personal account.
+        - `--endpoint = URL` (Env: `UP_ENDPOINT`) (Default:
+          `https://api.upbound.io`): Endpoint to use when communicating with the Upbound API.
+        - `--profile = STRING` (Env: `UP_PROFILE`); Profile with which to perform the specified command.
     - Behavior: Invalidates the session token for the default profile or one specified with `--profile`.

+**Flags:**

+Top-level flags can be passed for any top-level or group-specific command.

+- `-h,--help`: Print help and exit.
+- `-v,--version`: Print current `up` version and exit.

+## Control Plane

+Format: `up controlplane <cmd> ...` Alias: `up ctp <cmd> ...`

+- `attach <name>`
+    - Flags:
+      - `-d,--description = STRING`: Control plane description.
+      - `--view-only`: creates the self-hosted control plane as view only.
+    - Behavior: Creates a self-hosted control plane in Upbound and returns token to connect a UXP instance to it.
+The name of the token is randomly generated.
+- `create <name>`
+    - Flags:
+        - `--description = STRING`: Control plane description.
+    - Behavior: Creates a hosted control plane in Upbound.
+- `delete <id>`
+    - Behavior: Deletes a control plane in Upbound.
+If control plane is hosted, the UXP cluster will be deleted.
+If the control plane is self-hosted, the UXP cluster will begin failing to connect to Upbound.
+- `list`
+    - Behavior: Lists all control planes for the configured account.

 **Group Flags**

-Group flags can be passed for any command in the **Cloud** group.
+Group flags can be passed for any command in the **Control Plane** group.
 Some commands may choose not to utilize the group flags when not relevant.

 - `-a,--account = STRING` (Env: `UP_ACCOUNT`): Account with which to perform the
   specified command.
 Can be either an organization or a personal account.